Arlene Harris: Radio

 Before her career in film, Harris was well known as a comic actress on the radio program, The Chatterbox.

 She first appeared on radio on KFWB in Hollywood, California.
 She was a regular on Al Pearce and His Gang, where she was known as "The Human Chatterbox" in monologues that involved telephone conversations with an unheard friend.
 A CBS statistician once calculated that she averaged four words per second during one of her rapid-fire monologues.
 She also co-starred with Pearce in Here Comes Elmer.

 Harris played Mummy Higgins on The Baby Snooks Show and was heard on Ina Ray Hutton's program and Fare for Ladies.

 Television

 Harris played herself in an episode of The Dick Van Dyke Show in 1964,.
 She also appeared on Panorama Pacific and made guest appearances on several TV programs.

 Recognition

 Harris has a star at 6250 Hollywood Boulevard in the Radio section of the Hollywood Walk of Fame.
 It was dedicated February 8, 1960.

 Personal life

 Harris was married to Dr. Harry G. Harris.

 Death

 Harris died June 12, 1976, at the Motion Picture Country Home in Woodland Hills, California.
+She is entombed in Chapel of the Pines Crematory at Los Angeles, California.